jjc256/devigger/README.md

   - Copy to clipboard functionality (formats data for spreadsheet with columns: date, bet info, odds, amount)
     - Rounds bet amounts up to nearest $0.50 to appear more natural
     - Bankroll is argument in command line interface (e.g. run `python main.py 1000`)
+  - Highlighted bets if they are profitable league/market (based on my research)
   - Refresh capabilities